-To make outsample predictions, we use simulations of play, not endogenous data such as the actions played and the payoffs received.
-We find the parameters that best fit the time paths of cooperation on our training sets, and evaluate the predictions that the parameters generate on test sets.
-Using data from the 103 experimental sessions gathered in Dal Bó and Fréchette (2018) as well as 58 sessions in papers published since then, we find that the learning model predicts both average cooperation and the time path of cooperation in a session at least as well as any of the black-box methods we consider, and better than alternative learning models based on pure strategies.
+Using data from the 103 experimental sessions gathered in Dal Bó and Fréchette, 2018 as well as 58 sessions in papers published since then, we find that the learning model predicts both average cooperation and the time path of cooperation in a session at least as well as any of the model-free methods we consider, and better than alternative learning models based on pure strategies.
 Moreover, we find that allowing for heterogeneous agents, or a more complex learning model with learning at all memory-1 histories, gives no noticeable improvements.
+We then consider the more challenging problem of predicting behavior in treatments different from those the model is estimated on.
+Here all the prediction methods perform less well, but our learning model does better than any of the model-free methods.

-The learning model also allows us to predict what would happen in longer experimental sessions than are typical in the lab.
-As a first step, we use data from the first halves of some laboratory sessions to predict cooperation rates in the second halves of other sessions, and find that our model has significantly better outsample predictions than OLS on $\Delta^{RD}$ , Lasso, support vector regression (SVR), or a gradient boosting tree (GBT).
+The learning model also lets us predict what would happen in longer experimental sessions than are typical in the lab.
+As a first step, we use data from the first halves of some laboratory sessions to predict cooperation rates in the second halves of other sessions, and find that our model has significantly better outsample predictions than OLS on Δ^{RD} , Lasso, support vector regression (SVR), or a gradient boosting tree (GBT).
 We then use the model to simulate cooperation rates in extremely long sessions.
-We find that, as expected, cooperation rates are low when $\Delta^{RD}$ is negative and that cooperation rates are high when $\Delta^{RD}$ is large.
-However, for intermediate values of $\Delta^{RD}$ there is substantial cross-session variability in cooperation even in the long run: Even after 10,000 supergames, the 90% interval goes from 0% to 79%.
+We find that, as expected, cooperation rates are low when Δ^{RD} is negative and that cooperation rates are high when Δ^{RD} is large.
+However, for intermediate values of Δ^{RD} there is substantial cross-session variability in cooperation even in the long run: Even after 10,000 supergames, the 90% interval goes from 0% to 79%.

-As we detail in Section 3, past work has already found evidence that overall cooperation rates depend on $\Delta^{RD}$ .
-Our preliminary data analysis sharpens this conclusion: cooperation tends to increase over the course of a session when $\Delta^{RD} > 0.15$ , and to decrease when $\Delta^{RD} < 0$ .
-Our learning model predicts this pattern, which suggests that the reason for the observed impact of the composite parameter $\Delta^{RD}$ is its effect on the reinforcement of cooperation in the initial round of each supergame.
-Furthermore, our model predicts that he individual parameters matter in addition to the way their effect on $\Delta^{RD}$ .
-This helps explain why our learning model can make better predictions than models using $\Delta^{RD}$ alone.
+As we detail in Section 3, past work has already found evidence that overall cooperation rates depend on Δ^{RD} .
+Our preliminary data analysis sharpens this conclusion: cooperation tends to increase over the course of a session when $\Delta^{RD} > 0.15$, and to decrease when $\Delta^{RD} < 0$.
+Our learning model predicts this pattern, which suggests that the reason for the observed impact of the composite parameter Δ^{RD} is its effect on the reinforcement of cooperation in the initial round of each supergame.
+Furthermore, our model predicts that the individual parameters matter in addition to the way their effect on Δ^{RD} .
+This helps explain why our learning model can make better predictions than models using Δ^{RD} alone.

-Our model also predicts that participants who use the same learning rule can encounter different behavior by their partners because of their own randomization in the initial rounds and the random matching of partners.
+Our model predicts that participants who use the same learning rule can encounter different behavior by their partners because of their own randomization in the initial rounds and the random matching of partners.
 This difference in outcomes can lead participants with the same learning rule to behave very differently, and we argue that ignoring this endogenous heterogeneity may lead to overestimates of how different the participants are ex-ante.
-For example, our reinforcement learning model can explain why a sizable number participants consistently defect in treatments that are very conducive to cooperation.
-Finally, our learning model replicates the empirical regularity that there is more cross-session variation in average cooperation rates for intermediate values of $\Delta^{RD}$ .
+For example, our reinforcement learning model can explain why a sizable number of participants consistently defect in treatments that are very conducive to cooperation.
+Finally, our learning model replicates the empirical regularity that there is more cross-session variation in average cooperation rates for intermediate values of Δ^{RD} .
 Among other things, this suggests caution in interpreting experimental studies of prisoner's dilemmas with parameters in this range that are based on only a small number of sessions.